Fsquaredai/batchdrone/README.md

 ## About

-Built by [F² AI](https://fsquared.ai) in South Africa.
+Built by [F² AI](https://fsquared.ai) .
 Deployed globally on Google Cloud Platform.

 ## License